- Over $10 billion in debts settled

 Freedom settled the CFPB lawsuit by agreeing to pay $20 million in restitution to affected consumers and a $5 million civil penalty in July 2019.

 When you’ve completed the Freedom Debt Relief program, you’ll ideally walk away with most, if not all, of your unsecured debt completely taken care of.
 Even if you have some remaining balances, you should feel a much lighter load on your shoulders.

 Consider this an opportunity to approach your future finances with a clean slate.
-To really start fresh, you’ll have a bit of work to do, but it’s entirely achievable by following these steps.
+Of course, to start fresh, you’ll have a bit of work to do, but it’s entirely achievable by following these steps.

 #1: Start to Repair Your Credit

-Working with a reputable debt settlement company like Freedom Debt Relief helps to take care of your debt, but they don’t claim to fix your credit.
-In reality, your debt and credit are related, but not interchangeable; fixing one doesn’t automatically fix the other.
+Working with a reputable debt settlement company like Freedom Debt Relief helps take care of your debt, but they don’t claim to fix your credit.
+In reality, your debt and credit are related but not interchangeable; fixing one doesn’t automatically fix the other.

 If not, you can file a dispute directly with the credit bureau.
 While still in the debt settlement process, be sure to keep accurate and detailed records so you can reference these if needed.

 You might have gotten in over your head with debt for any number of reasons.
 You may have suffered from an injury, faced long-term unemployment, or simply may have lived outside your means.
 Since it takes a couple of years to complete, use that time and beyond to think about how to fix your income and spending.